bhargav6199/learn-rxjs/operators/conditional/sequenceequal.md

 #### signature: `sequenceEqual<T>(compareTo: Observable<T>, comparor?: (a: T, b: T) => boolean): OperatorFunction<T, boolean>`

-## Compares all values of two observables in sequence using an optional comparor function and returns an observable of a single boolean value representing whether or not the two sequences are equal.
+## Compares all values of two observables in sequence using an optional comparator function and returns an observable of a single boolean value representing whether or not the two sequences are equal.

 <div class="ua-ad"><a href="https://ultimatecourses.com/?ref=76683_kee7y7vk"><img src="https://ultimatecourses.com/assets/img/banners/ultimate-angular-leader.svg" style="width:100%;max-width:100%"></a></div>